Samsung/Tizen.CircularUI/doc/guide/CircleScrollView.md

 # CircleScrollView

 `CircleScrollView` is to ensure that larger views display well on smaller wearable devices.
 It is an extension of [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/).
-Similar to [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/), but the Scroller is rendered to [CircleSurface](https://developer.tizen.org/development/guides/native-application/user-interface/efl/ui-components/wearable-ui-components/circle-surface).
-Scrolling is possible with [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
-To receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject`, property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

 |![Horizontal](data/CircleScrollView_Horizontal.png)|![Vertical](data/CircleScrollView_Vertical.png)|
 |:-----------------------------------------------:|:-----------------------------------------------:|
 |                      Horizontal                 |                    Vertical                     |

-**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be confined in the `CirclePage` container or [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) with [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
-If you add these controls in any other way,  it may cause an exception or cannot display the controls.**

-## Add CircleScrollView in CirclePage
+## Create CircleScrollView

-You can set `CircleScrollView` in [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
-For more information about how to add a [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), see [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
+Basically `CircleScrollView` looks same as [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/), scrolling is also possible with [Bezel Interactions](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
+The difference from [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/) is to provide some additional property for Tizen wearable such as `BarColor`

+`CircleScrollView` has the following property:

+- BarColor: This property gets or sets a scroll bar color value.

-The following XAML code shows [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleScrollView`.
+The following XAML code shows how to use `CircleScrollView`.
-`RotaryFocusObject` property sets the currently focused control that is handled by rotating and displays the circle object of focused control.
-If the value is not set properly, the control does not receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 The direction of the scroller depends on the setting of the `Orientation` value.

-In the following example, the `Orientation` of the `CircleScrollView` is set to `Horizontal` and is placed in the `StackLayout` to contain many images:
+In the following example, the `Orientation` of the `CircleScrollView` is set to `Vertical`. `CircleScrollView` is placed in the `StackLayout` to contain many images, and its `BarColor` is "Red".

 For more information, see the following links: